KameronJohnson/Text_Me/README.md

 Text Me
 ======

-A text messaging app where you can create a text message and send to contact.
+A text messaging app where you can create a text message and send to contacts.

 Built with Rails / Postgres / Twilio